 After years of debate about their usefulness, QR codes may be gaining a new following.
-The COVID-19 pandemic is steering consumers to touchless forms of payment, and many retailers — and even restaurants — are adopting QR codes as a way to meet this need.
+Recent health and safety concerns are steering consumers to touchless forms of payment, and many retailers — and even restaurants — are adopting QR codes as a way to meet this need.

 QR code payments are fairly straightforward.
 A consumer opens an app on their mobile phone, and the retailer scans the QR code to receive payment.
 It’s so fast and easy, Apple is developing QR code payments in iOS 14 for Apple Pay.